We may earn commission from affiliate links →

 Church Of Saint Methodia

-At that time, she became a nun and lived inside the castle in a small and simple room right next to the ancient church of the Birth of Christ.
+At that time, she became a nun and lived inside the castle in a small, simple room next to the ancient church of the Birth of Christ.
 She was made a saint about ninety years after her death, and afterward, her room was transformed into a small chapel.

 Marvel At The Natural And Mineral Landscape